-2 weeks until Christmas!
-And those of us who celebrate it are probably all thinking the same thing right about now:
+The holidays always seem to be right around the corner!
+And those of us who celebrate by buying gifts for our little loved ones are probably all thinking the same thing right about now…

 MUST.
 FINISH.
 SHOPPING.